OlleMattsson/yijing/src/static/iching.md

 27. I / Corners of the Mouth (Providing Nourishment)
 ----------------------------------------------------

-above KêN KEEPING STILL, MOUNTAIN below CHêN THE AROUSING, THUNDER
+above KÃªN KEEPING STILL, MOUNTAIN below CHÃªN THE AROUSING, THUNDER

 This hexagram is a picture of an open mouth; above and below are firm lines of the lips, and between them the opening.
 Starting with the mouth, through which we take food for nourishment, the thought leads to nourishment itself.
 Nourishment of oneself, specifically of the body, is represented in the three lower lines, while the three upper lines represent nourishment and care of others, in a higher, spiritual sense.

 THE JUDGMENT